-Can I exclude disks?
+Can I exclude disks from replication?

 How often can I replicate to Azure?

 Can I replicate virtual machines within a region?
-I need this to migrate VMs.

-Does Site Recovery require internet connectivity?
+Does Site Recovery need internet connectivity?

 What is a replication policy?

-What is a crash-consistent recovery point?
+What's a crash-consistent recovery point?

-What is an application-consistent recovery point?
+What's an application-consistent recovery point?